HobnobMancer/cazomevolve/README.md

 ## Phylogenetic Tree Construction

 The analysis of CAZy family association within plant pathogenic species, Dickeya and Pectobacteriaceae species were analysed.

+### Dendogram creation using average nucleotide identitiy

+To create an approximate estimation of the phylogenetic tree, the average nucleotide identity between all download genomic fasta files (`*.fna`) was used.
+Note, this 'phylogenetic tree' is better described as a dendogram rather than a phylogenetic tree becuase it does not

+pyani -- average_nucleotide_identity.py -i pectobacteriaceae_genomes/ -o pyani_output/ -l pyani_log_1.log -v --nocompress --noclobber -f --skip_nucmer --gformat pdf,png,eps

 ### Core gene identification and alignment